sciZer0/7/v/README.md

-<h3 align="center">Problem 4</h3>
+<h3 align="center">Problem 5</h3>

-The problem 4 is that, for now, in the industry, there is the mainstream wrong belief that there is only one truly-decentralized way for a blockchain to build up its "51% attack" resistance:
+Problem 5 is that, for now, in the industry, there is the mainstream wrong belief that there is only one truly-decentralized way for a blockchain to build up its "51% attack" resistance:

 **to more and more increase a number of honest nodes in the blockchain**.